noahgiboney/network-service/README.md

 Swift package for simplifiyng networking in any swift project.

 ## Usage
-This NetworkLayer extension on <code>URLSession</code> provides an easy way to make network requests in Swift using async/await.
+This service is an extension on <code>URLSession</code> shared instance provides an easy way to make network requests in Swift using async/await.

 ## Install
 Swift Package Manager